shanicohen33/minMLST/README.md

 ##### Returns:
 `importance_scores` (DataFrame):

-Importance score per gene according to each of the input measures.
+Importance value per gene according to each of the input measures.
 Higher scores are given to more important (informative) genes.

 <br>